-This is getting to the end of the game, so to avoid summarizing every detail (especially when not everything is directly related to Ashe), the end result of this part is that the Sun-Cryst is destroyed, and it enables Vayne to take the massive Sky Fortress Bahamut into battle with the Resistance over Rabanastre.
+Ultimately, the Sun-Cryst is destroyed, and it enables Vayne to take the massive Sky Fortress Bahamut into battle with the Resistance over Rabanastre.
 The party heads there and defeats him, only narrowly escaping, and afterwards, Ashe declares the war to be over.

 A year later, Ashe is queen, with her coronation a month hence.
 Penelo narrates that she’s grown distant from her friends as a result of her position, as is to be expected.
 She is shown opening a note from Balthier, who's returned her wedding ring.